Migration guide for 1.0

 import earthkit.data as ekd

-url = "https://sites.ecmwf.int/repository/earthkit-data/how-tos/test.grib"
+url = "https://sites.ecmwf.int/repository/earthkit-data/tutorials/test.grib"

 fl = ekd.from_source("url", url, stream=True, read_all=True)